 Note: Talk to your advisor about historic or current legislation that may or may not affect your province.

-Disclaimer The particulars contained herein were obtained from sources which we believe are reliable, but are not guaranteed by us and may be incomplete.
+The particulars contained herein were obtained from sources which we believe are reliable, but are not guaranteed by us and may be incomplete.
 This website is not deemed to be used as a solicitation in a jurisdiction where this representative is not registered.
 This content is not intended to provide specific personalized advice, including, without limitation, investment, insurance, financial, legal, accounting or tax advice; and any reference to facts and data provided are from various sources believed to be reliable, but we cannot guarantee they are complete or accurate; and it is intended primarily for Canadian residents only, and the information contained herein is subject to change without notice.
 References in this Web site to third party goods or services should not be regarded as an endorsement, offer or solicitation of these or any goods or services.
 Always consult an appropriate professional regarding your particular circumstances before making any financial decision.

-Commissions, trailing commissions, management fees and expenses all may be associated with segregated fund investments.
+Commissions, trailing commissions, management fees and expenses all may be associated with mutual fund investment funds, including segregated fund investments.
 Please read the fund summary information folder prospectus before investing.
-Segregated Funds may not be guaranteed, their market value changes daily and past performance is not indicative of future results.
+Mutual Funds and/or Segregated Funds may not be guaranteed, their market value changes daily and past performance is not indicative of future results.
 The publisher does not guarantee the accuracy and will not be held liable in any way for any error, or omission, or any financial decision.
 Talk to your advisor before making any financial decision.
 A description of the key features of the applicable individual variable annuity contract or segregated fund is contained in the Information Folder.
 Any amount that is allocated to a segregated fund is invested at the risk of the contract holder and may increase or decrease in value.
 Product features are subject to change.